Treatment for Specific Phobias

-- Blood and Injuries: Injections, invasive medical procedures.
+- Blood and injuries, such as injections, invasive medical procedures.

 - Almost always experience immediate fear or anxiety.

-- Will actively avoid the situation/stimuli.
-If unable to avoid, then they will endure it with intense fear or anxiety.
+- Actively avoid the phobic situation/stimuli.
+If unable to avoid it, they will endure it but experience intense fear or anxiety.

-- The fear/anxiety experienced is out of proportion to the actual danger posed by the specific object or situation.
+- is out of proportion to the actual danger posed by the specific object or situation.

-- The fear and avoidance is always present and lasts for 6 months or more.
+- is always present and lasts for 6 months or more.

-- The fear interferes with the normal flow of a person’s life including work, school, social, and/or occupation.
+- interferes with the normal flow of a person’s life including work, school, social, and/or occupation.

-A specific phobia can cause an increase in physiological arousal.
-Furthermore, individuals with blood injection phobia often demonstrate a vasovagal fainting or near fainting response.
+A specific phobia can cause an increase in physiological arousal, and some sufferers may experience a vasovagal fainting or near-fainting response.

-Specific phobia sometimes develops following a traumatic event, such as when someone is bitten by a dog or gets stuck in an elevator.
-Furthermore, they usually develop in early childhood.
-The majority of cases develop prior to age 10 and the median age of onset is between 7 and 11 years old.
-Specific phobias can develop at any age, though.
+Specific phobia sometimes develop following a traumatic event, such as being bitten by a dog or getting stuck in an elevator.
+Often these events, and the development of the specific phobia, occur in early childhood.
+The majority of cases develop prior to age 1o—the median age of onset is between 7 and 11 years old.
+However, specific phobias can develop at any age.

-Young children may express their fear by crying, tantrums, freezing, or clinging because they do not generally understand the concept of avoidance.
-Adults may express their fear through similar behaviors or they may actively avoid the specific phobia.
+Young children may express their fear by crying, tantrums, freezing, or clinging.
+Adults may express their fear through similar behaviors, but also may more actively practice avoidance of the specific phobia stimuli/situation.